pulumi/docs/content/blog/pulumi-with-aiven-for-influxdb/index.md

 ### Aiven services

-All of the Pulumi specific code resides in __main__.py.Even though creating Aiven services in Pulumi is very straightforward, I have created a wrapper function named create_service to make this even easier.
+All of the Pulumi specific code resides in `__main__.py`.
+Even though creating Aiven services in Pulumi is very straightforward, I have created a wrapper function named create_service to make this even easier.

 ```python
 grafana = create_service("pulumi-grafana", "startup-4", "grafana")